RGFell/Cleaning-data/README.md

 2. Combine the training and test sets into a single dataset using the `cbind` and `rbind` functions.
 [Assignment step 1]
 3. Keep only the subject.id, activity and any column that contains a mean or standard deviation. **Note:** For mean, any varaible name that is a mean is included.
 This means that `meanFreq` data is also kept.
 [Assignment step 2]
 4. The activty values are replaced with descriptive names.
 [Assignment step 3]
-5. The variable names are changed to descriptive labels. **Note:** Some terms such as 'AccJerk' are not modified.
+5. The variable names are changed to descriptive labels.
 [Assignment step 4]
 6. The data is melted and recast into a data set showing the average of each variable for each activity and each subject.
 The data is then outputted to a text file.
 [Assignement step 5]

 ### Descriptive Variable Names